- Take Action

 Laptop computers are small, compact and powerful.

-At the request of our Tanzanian partner, Tent Schools International (TSI) recently granted 30 laptops to a computer training lab serving refugees from Burundi.
+At the request of our Tanzanian partner, Tent Schools International (TSI) recently granted 30 laptops to a computer training lab serving refugees from Burundi through its LEAP program.
 We are happy to announce the arrival of the first six laptops at our partner’s center in the city of Arusha!

 These computers are more valuable than they may appear.
 They are central to our partner’s plans to confront the radicalization of youth into the arms of extremist groups.

 How is it possible that common laptops can be tools for protecting these young lives?

 The simple answer is that, through access to technology, these young people will acquire marketable skills to compete in the world where digital competencies are prerequisites for employment, and a gateway to life beyond the refugee camp.

 A second important answer is found in this quote from Countering Violent Extremism: A Peer-to-Peer Guide, produced for the Kofi Annan Foundation’s “Extremely Together” project:

 “Actions to counter radicalization need to create conditions for peace and stability and address the grievances of young people who are on the path to radicalization.”

 These “conditions for peace and stability” are built into these computer labs, where relationships between instructor and trainee are forged.
 Relationships lead to trust, and trust opens the flood gates for sharing their life stories, their hurts, and everything that brought them to this place far from home.

 Here is our question for you: will you join us in facilitating relationships and providing career training through these computer labs?
 Here’s how it works – in order to outfit each lab with laptop computers, Tent Schools International donates the laptops, while our partners cover taxes and customs fees.